barvian/thesis/index.md

 This thesis’ iPhone application will be developed using the official toolchain provided by Apple, Inc.  This includes the Xcode IDE (Integrated Development Environment), which itself contains Interface Builder for laying out the application’s UI components, Instruments for debugging the application, and Simulator for testing the application without a device; the UIKit framework; iTunes Connect for managing provisioning profiles and deploying on actual devices; and the newly released Swift programming language.
 The codebase for the application will be version controlled using the popular Git system with a remote copy stored on Github.
 In addition to these standard tools, however, several third-party frameworks will be used to save time and avoid unnecessary code duplication.

-#### Realm

-The [Realm mobile database](http://realm.io) will be used as a replacement for the Apple-provided Core Data framework.
-Realm promises a simpler, thread-safe API with lower overhead and better integration with object-oriented programming constructs.
-Every user-generated data object in this thesis’ application that needs to be stored persistently, excluding preferences and other configuration, will use the Realm database and accompanying programming structures.

 #### Async

 This [small library](https://github.com/duemunk/Async) provides a more elegant API for the Apple-provided Grand Central Dispatch (GCD) framework.
 From the [Apple documentation](https://developer.apple.com/library/prerelease/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html):

 > Grand Central Dispatch (GCD) comprises language features, runtime libraries, and system enhancements that provide systemic, comprehensive improvements to the support for concurrent code execution on multicore hardware in iOS and OS X.

-All calls to asynchronous GCD methods in this thesis’ application will come from this library.
+The library offers simple block chaining as well, a feature sorely missing from GCD's standard API.

+#### SDCloudUserDefaults

+Traditionally, when developers need to save user preferences in iOS applications they'd rely on Apple's `NSUserDefaults` class, which "provides a programmatic interface for interacting with the defaults system" (according to the [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSUserDefaults_Class/index.html)).
+With the introduction of iCloud, however, it often became desirable to sync some or all of a user's preferences among all their devices automatically.
+[This library](https://github.com/sdarlington/SDCloudUserDefaults) promises a simple API for doing exactly that.

+#### Realm

+The [Realm mobile database](http://realm.io) is a replacement for Core Data, Apple's complex object graph and persistence framework.
+Though Core Data is undoubtedly powerful, it is often criticized as being unwieldy and unforgiving for novice programmers.
+Realm promises a simpler, thread-safe API with lower overhead and better integration with object-oriented programming constructs.

+#### SSDynamicText

+iOS 7 introduced a new feature called Dynamic Text that allows users to specify their preferred text size from the Settings application.
+Developers who implement the appropriate APIs can use this feature to resize their application's text according to the user's global preference.
+Unfortunately, these APIs are slightly cumbersome and often lead to repetitive code.
+[SSDynamicText](https://github.com/splinesoft/SSDynamicText) greatly simplifies the process by subclassing `UILabel` and other base classes to incorporate Dynamic Text features directly.

+#### UIImage+Additions

+[This library](https://github.com/vilanovi/UIImage-Additions) offers numerous extensions to the `UIImage` class for manipulating images within Cocoa applications.
+Examples include creating static images for a single color, resizable images with corner radii, tinted images from existing ones, superimposed images, gradient images, and more.

 ### Related Applications